DominicAlb/object-diagram-jdb/README.md

 Uses jdb (Java Debugger) to run and analyze code in order to create an object diagram for every step (executed line) in a simple java file.
 This program is just a small school project that I did in my spare time.
 It's most likely not efficient and certainly won't work in every case.

-Programmed with JAVA SE 18.0.1 and jdb 18.0
+Programmed and tested with JAVA SE 18.0.1 and jdb 18.0

 Needs:
   - uses Java text blocks, therefore at least Java SE 13